AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_delivery_settings_variable"
 >title="Variables"
 >abstract="You can add variables to your delivery, which can be useful for tracking and personalization.
-These variables are accessible from your delivery content and your workflows."
+These variables are accessible from both your delivery content and your workflows."

-You can add variables to your delivery, which can be useful for tracking and personalization.
-These variables are accessible from your delivery content and your workflows.

 To add a variable, browse to the **[!UICONTROL Variables]** tab as shown below.